Skip to content

 2. Be established to deliver a specific activity or product in the ATACH workplan within an agreed timescale, pilot innovative approaches to identified needs by countries or pilot new tools and products as developed by TTs;

-3. Be agreed by the Steering Group (SG) as part of the ATACH workplan.
+3. Be endorsed by the Steering Group (SG) as part of the ATACH workplan.
 Based on the evolution of the work and evolving country needs and priorities, new TT proposals may be submitted by ATACH members for consideration by the SG;

 Roles and responsibilities in Task Teams